c3lang/c3-web/src/content/docs/Language Overview/types.md

 }
 ```

-Pre 0.7.0, you could unwrap an `any` with a switch statement, but this feature has been removed.
-You must unwrap the value manually by de-referencing it.
+You can use a switch to check an `any`'s type, as well.
 After the type has been confirmed, it is safe to dereference.

 ```c3
 fn void test(any z)